pgoelz/citizensassemblies-replication/README.md

 - geometric mean of LEGACY
 - geometric mean of LEXIMIN
 - share selected by LEGACY with probability below LEXIMIN minimum selection probability
+- mean square errors for the representation of intersectional groups (if the `intersections.csv` file is present)
 - runtime of LEXIMIN algorithm (except if `--skiptiming` is set)

 Together with output on the running of LEGACY and LEXIMIN, this information is written out to the console and is